 The Initial Suitability Inspection Manual outlines the inspection criteria.

 If the vehicle has been modified from its original specification, you must bring a copy of the Engineer’s Report or the Technical Assessor’s Report for the vehicle with you to the Initial Suitability Inspection.

 Your insurance cover will again be confirmed on the day of inspection with reference to your insurance disc.
 If your vehicle is not suitably insured on the day of your Initial Suitability Inspection, the licence will not be issued.

 If you have no documentation, you should request a TP2 form.
 To obtain a TP2 form, you must pay a fee of €50.
 This can be done by phoning 0761 064 000.

 If your vehicle passes the Licence Renewal Assessment, the Licensing Inspector updates the details on the Register of Licensed SPSVs, removes the old tamper-proof discs and applies new tamper-proof discs to the front and rear windows of the vehicle.
 The vehicle may then be operated as an SPSV in the category to which the licence applies.
 A licence certificate will be issued by post directly to the vehicle licence holder’s address.

 Missing tamper-proof discs?

 If for any reason, your tamper-proof discs are not available at renewal, change of vehicle or licence transfer, you should contact the Authority on 0761 064 000 prior to the Initial Suitability Inspection or Licence Renewal Assessment.
 If you have documentation to explain the missing discs, you can fill out a TP1 form.
 This can be downloaded free of charge.

-If your vehicle licence expires, you may, under certain circumstances, apply to have it replaced.
+If your vehicle licence expires, you may, within twelve months of its expiry, apply to have it replaced.
 An additional fee is payable for replacement.